Skip to Content

 He will most likely suffer quietly.

-You should get help for your dog if you recognize swelling, fatigue, drooling, growling or if he doesn’t let you touch the seemingly painful spot.
+You should get help for your dog if you recognize swelling, fatigue, drooling, growling, or if he doesn’t let you touch the seemingly painful spot.

-Do not give your dog pain killers for humans as they can be deadly for dogs and rather visit the vet.
+Do not give your dog painkillers for humans as they can be deadly for dogs and rather visit the vet.

 7. Dizzy or Confused